INDY AUTHOR'S BOOKS

 CHECK BACK NOW AND THEN FOR NEW ADDITIONS

 roller-skating carhop to English teacher, Gladys H. Ashenfelter takes us with her on her journey through her many jobs over the

-mature from an insecure and inexperienced teen worker to a successful woman who has fought more than her fair share of battles in life.
+decades.
+Laced with humor, historical tidbits, and honesty, "20 Jobs: A Memoir" is a hard-to-put-down read.
+We see her mature from an insecure and inexperienced teen worker to a successful woman who has fought more than her fair

 As a writer, Gladys brings such descriptiveness to not only the jobs, but the work environments, her family dynamics, and the mores and morals of the times (past and present) that we feel we are walking her path with her.
 Laced with self-effacing humor and nuggets of self-discovery, she shares her mistakes and failures in addition to her triumphs.
 There are many laugh out loud moments in her memories, and one can not help but admire her determination to better herself through formal education and the lessons learned through life experience.

 "20 Jobs: A Memoir" is a fascinating and delightful read.
 I highly recommend it not only to the adult reader, but also to teens who are just setting foot in the job market, for it shows the truth of how that first humble low paying service job is a necessary step toward the reward of finding our true path.

 “Apocalypse” is the first book of six in Devon C. Ford’s “Toy Soldiers” series.
 Having finished reading the first three books in this very well written, page-turning series, I am giving it my highest recommendation and five-star rating.